-Digression 9.A: Does the tail index of streamflow differ from that of rainfall?
+Digression 9.A: Do the upper-tail indices of streamflow and rainfall differ?

-The tail index is particularly important for characterizing the extraordinary extreme values (e.g., of return periods of the order of 1000 years).
-Underestimation of the tail index may markedly underestimate the value of such events in the design phase or overestimate the return period of extraordinary events that have occurred.
-As streamflow is caused by rainfall, it is interesting to examine whether or not the transformation of rainfall to runoff preserves the tail index.
+The upper-tail index is particularly important for characterizing the extraordinary extreme values (e.g., of return periods of the order of 1000 years).
+Underestimation of the upper-tail index may markedly underestimate the value of such events in the design phase or overestimate the return period of extraordinary events that have occurred.
+As streamflow is caused by rainfall, it is interesting to examine whether or not the transformation of rainfall to runoff preserves the upper-tail index.
 Here we provide some hints about what we may expect, rather than a consistent analysis of the problem, which would not be easy.

 In hydrology, we usually model this transformation within a catchment using the conceptual analogy of one or more connected reservoirs.
-Here we consider just one reservoir, which could be one segment in the catchment, with input I(t) the upstream flow discharge and output Q(t)the downstream flow discharge; alternatively, it could represent the entire catchment with the inflow being the precipitation.
+Here we consider just one reservoir, which could be one segment in the catchment, with input the upstream flow discharge, I(t), and output the downstream flow discharge, Q(t); alternatively, it could represent the entire catchment with the inflow being the precipitation.
 The outflow is assumed to be the reservoir spill.
-We wish to see whether or not the transformation of input to output preserves the tail index.
+We wish to see whether or not the transformation of input to output preserves the upper-tail index.